mtford90/siesta/DOCS.md

 This section features various useful examples that demonstrate the power of Siesta and its dependencies.

-## HTTP Listeners

-TODO: Using jquery to intercept http requests.

 ## Authentication

 TODO: Using HTTP listeners to handle auth headers.